ContainX/openstack4j/docs/huawei-sdk.md

 - user domain id
 - project id

+## 2. build V3 Client

-To fixed the some service endpoint is not provide through `/v3/auth/token` API, we could use the override endpoint resolver to register service endpoint:
+To fixed the service endpoint is not provide through `/v3/auth/token` API issue, use the override endpoint resolver to register service endpoint:

 ```
 // add endpoint for the service